ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * if class is "finder-relay":
       * transport - either "multiplexed-json-mls/tcp" or "multiplexed-json-mls/secure-web-socket"
       * type - "relay"
-      * host - host where to connect to the finder relay
+      * finder ID - the finder used to connect (can use "Finders Get Request" to obtain a copy of the signed finder information)
-      * port - port to connect to the finder relay
+      * finder protocols - the list of protocols supported by the finder
       * access token - token as returned during peer finder session create
       * access secret proof (encrypted) - encrypted version of access secret proof, encrypted proof = hex(`<iv>`) + ":" + encrypt(`<key>`, `<proof>`), where proof = hex(hmac(`<access-secret>`, "finder-relay-access-validate:" + `<access-token>` + ":" + `<context>` + ":channel-map")), key = hash(`<peer-secret>`), iv = `<random>`
       * access secret proof expiry - expiry time of the access secret proof